 Concerta, the brand name for the drug methylphenidate, is a central nervous system stimulant used to treat ADHD and narcolepsy as well as certain other neurological problems.
 Because the drug changes the amount of natural substances found in the brain, it is able to regulate these issues.
 However, it is also often abused because it can create a strong high when taken in large doses.

 Whether abused or taken as prescribed, long-term use of Concerta can cause dependence, and stopping the drug suddenly can create severe withdrawal symptoms.
 In order to be treated safely for this issue, you will require detox in a professional rehab center.
-Call 800-405-2627 to find Concerta detox programs that could benefit you.
+Call 800-405-2627 (Who Answers?) to find Concerta detox programs that could benefit you.

 How Concerta Detox Works

 Concerta detox works by treating the individual symptoms caused during withdrawal and managing the individual medically and psychologically during the event.
 The National Library of Medicine urges individuals not to stop taking the medication suddenly, “especially if you have overused” it.
 Your doctor may be able to wean you off the drug slowly, but if you are likely to experience severe withdrawal symptoms, and especially if you have been abusing the drug, you will usually need to be admitted to a detox facility.